N. Korea Fires More Missiles as S. Korea-US Joint Exercises Effectively Begin

 The SRBMs flew some 450 kilometers east across the Korean Peninsula before splashing down into the East Sea, reaching an altitude of 37 kilometers and a top speed of Mach six-point-nine.

 After the launches, an emergency meeting was held at the presidential office's crisis management center at 7:30 a.m.
-National Security Office chief Chung Eui-yong led the meeting, and participants included Defense Minister Jeong Kyeong-doo and National Intelligence Service Director Suh Hoon.
+National Security Office chief Chung Eui-

 Tuesday morning’s weapons provocations are the fourth set of projectiles launched by North Korea in just 13 days.